-Pacific Dogwood is a showy tree very common along the Pacific coast of southern British Columbia, Washington, Oregon, and California.
-The Dogwood is covered with large greenish-white flowers (not really flowers but bracts) from April to June.
-The 4-6 petal-like bracts (1-3 in long) appear before the leaves.
-The tree may bloom again in late summer.
+Pacific Dogwoods are showy trees very common along the Pacific coast of southern British Columbia, Washington, Oregon, and California.
+Dogwoods are covered with large greenish-white flowers (not really flowers but bracts) from April to June.
+The 4 to 6 petal-like bracts (1-3 in long) appear before the leaves.
+The trees may bloom again in late summer.

 Clusters of red berries appear in the autumn, and the leaves turn pinkish-red to yellowish-orange before falling.

-Pacific Dogwood is a medium-sized tree (50-65 ft tall) and may look like a bush as it can have more than one main trunk.
-It has oval leaves with pointed tips (2-4 in long) in opposite pairs and smooth gray bark.
+Pacific Dogwoods are medium-sized trees (50-65 ft tall) and may look like a bush as they can have more than one main trunk.
+They have oval leaves with pointed tips (2-4 in long) in opposite pairs and smooth gray bark.

 Did you know?
-Birds, Beavers, and Bears (Black Bear, Grizzly Bear) feast on the berries while deer nibble on the young twigs.
+Birds, Beavers, and Bears (Black Bears, Grizzly Bears) feast on the berries while deer nibble on the young twigs.

 See Also: Red Osier Dogwood